Alchus/scout-stuff/02-Tenderfoot.md

 ```
 2c.
 Explain the importance of eating together as a patrol.
 ```

+* ✅ 5/9/2022

+In troops that use patrols, eating meals together is a key way to keep a patrol in regular communication and cooperation.

+In more general terms, I think that it's worth the effort to make mealtimes in the outdoors something to look forward to, rather than always trading flavor for convenience.
+Cooking with a group makes it practical to take on more labor-intensive recipes, and eating together is a wonderful break from a long day outdoors.

 ## Tools
 ```
 3a	Demonstrate a practical use of the square knot.